pagopa/developer-portal/.changeset/shaggy-eagles-poke.md

 "nextjs-website": patch
 ---

-[DEV-1478] Adds new Speaker at PagoPA LAB Webinar
+Add new Speaker to the PagoPA LAB Webinar